+Our characterization of covert communication over a classical-quantum channel with product-state input and classical shared resource motivates important follow-on work on the impact of quantum resources.
+In fact, results in this paper have already been used to analyze the impact of EA on covert classical communication over qubit depolarizing channel.
+In \cite{zlotnick23eacovcommdepol}, it was shown that EA yields a scaling gain from SRL to square root-log law and transmission of $L_{\rm EA}\sqrt{n}\log n+o(\sqrt{n}\log n)$ covert bits in $n$ channel uses.
+Hence, since the scaling gain from EA for this discrete-values channel is the same as for continuous-valued bosonic channel in \cite{gagatsos20codingcovcomm}, it is the shared entanglement rather than the dimensionality of the input that yields the logarithmic gain.
+However, although it is well-known that Holevo capacity is super-additive in general, and that certain classical-quantum channels benefit from inputs that are entangled over all $n$ uses \cite{hastings09superadditivity}, whether covert transmission can derive similar benefit is still an open problem.

-This paper is organized as follows: in the next section we present the basic quantum information theory background, our system model, and metrics.
-In Section \ref{sec:mainresults} we state our main results, which we prove in the following sections: we show the achievability of Theorem \ref{thm:01} in Section \ref{sec:analysis}, show the converse (that is limited to cq channels) in Section \ref{sec:converse}, and characterize in Section \ref{sec:CQ} the square-root law covert communications when Bob is restricted to product measurement while Willie remains quantum-powerful.
-In Section \ref{sec:sqrtnlogn} we show the converse (that is again limited to cq channels) of the square root logarithmic law, and in Section \ref{sec:nogo}, we prove that covert communication is impossible if codewords with support contained in the innocent state support at Willie are unavailable.
-We conclude in Section \ref{sec:discussion} with a discussion of future work.
+The paper is organized as follows: in Section \ref{seq:prereqs}, we present the prerequisite background, our channel model, and covertness metrics as well as provide necessary definitions and lemmas for our results.
+In Sections \ref{sec:achievability} and \ref{sec:converse}, we state and prove the achievability and converse for the covert capacity of classical-quantum channels.
+In Section \ref{sec:cornercases}, we examine special cases of covert communication that are not governed by the square root law.
+We conclude in Section \ref{sec:discussion} with a discussion of our results and avenues for future work.